Tips for Organizing Your Moodle Course

 Descriptive and consistent names provide clarity to students about what that item is and how they are expected to interact with it.

-• Avoid using file names that are not descriptive of the content.
+- Make sure file names are unique and descriptive of the content.

 Provide a brief overview of each module so students know what to expect.